ARU1-TEAM/Create-flash-USB/README.md

 - Finally click on `flash`.
 Done !

 Once finished you can **reboot** and **select** your usb in the `boot` section of your BIOS/UEFI.

+## Credits

+> This repository was made by Felixoux, I hope it was helpfull.
+If you have any questions, feel free to ask.